 Disadvantages of critical illness insurance coverage

-While critical illness insurance is a great product, there are some aspects that some may find negative.
+While critical illness insurance is a great product, there are some aspects that some may find negative in terms of pricing, underwriting guidelines, and claims processing process.

 - More expensive than life insurance